espocrm/documentation/docs/administration/formula.md

 ## Using formula in Workflows

-You can utilize formula in workflow conditions and actions.
-See [workflows documentation](workflows.md) for more information.
+You can utilize formula in Workflow conditions and actions.
+See the [Workflows documentation](workflows.md) for more information.